NorthernMan54/homebridge-alexa/README.md

 ],
 ```

-* filter - Limits accessories shared with Alexa to a single accessory.  ( I'm using this setting with Amazon for skill testing. )
+* filter - Limits accessories shared with Alexa to a single homebridge instance.  ( I'm using this setting with Amazon for skill testing. ).
+The setting is ip:port of homebridge instance.

 ```
 "platforms": [